allinbits/cosmos-cash/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Commits messages

+This project follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) format for commit messages and implements it through the [pre-commit](https://pre-commit.com/) framework.
+Please install this as directed and enable it by running `pre-commit install`.

 ## Pull Request Process

-1. Install [pre-commit](https://pre-commit.com/) framework and enable it running `pre-commit install`
+1. Install [pre-commit](https://pre-commit.com/) framework and enable it by running `pre-commit install`
 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 2. Update the README.md with details of changes to the interface, this includes new environment